MOWANJUM NEW MUSeum PROJECT

 If you would like to support the Mowanjum Museum Project there are many ways to contribute, either through volunteering or donations.
 Please contact archive@mowanjumarts for more information.

 Wurnan Storylines is a community managed online database which adheres to cultural protocols and supports a range of media types.
-It is an arm of the state wide Storylines portal, managed by the State Library of Western Australia and powered by Ara Irititja Knowledge Management software (a Pitjantjatjara Council project).
+Wurnan Storylines supported by the State Library of Western Australia and powered by Keeping Culture software.

 Storylines is a special tool which enables people to reconnect with their family and community stories.
 The database allows community members to engage with archived cultural material and supports intergenerational knowledge transmission, youth engagement programs and cultural production services.